Dave Gettleman out as Giants GM, says he is retiring

 The Giants went 19-46 during Gettleman’s tenure and were rarely in playoff contention in that period.

+“It is an understatement to say John and I are disappointed by the lack of success we have had on the field,” Tisch said.
+“We are united in our commitment to find a general manager who will provide the direction necessary for us to achieve the on-field performance and results we all expect.”

-This past season was particularly disappointing.
+This past season was particularly hard to watch.
 The Giants came into the year with higher expectations coming off a 6-10 campaign that saw them close the season with a 5-3 run to finish second in the weak NFC East, a game behind Washington (7-9).

 The anticipation grew in the offseason when New York signed playmaking wide receiver Kenny Golladay, drafted speedy receiver Kadarius Toney in the first round, and signed veteran tight end Kyle Rudolph to help with the blocking.